 ABSTRACT: An embedded system logic approach was used to achieve metal detection,.
-The controller is simulated to realize .
+The controller is simulated to realize this.
 Three technologies were used Very low frequency (VLF) Pulse induction (PI) Beat-frequency oscillation (BFO) , The issue of safety and security were also emphasized.

 Keyword: Microcontroller, low frequency, detector, security, oscillators, sensors